-The Conservation Biology Lab uses a population ecology lens to gain understanding of the ecology of at-risk species to develop conservation and restoration responses to global change.
+The Conservation Biology Lab of Dr. Cheryl Schultz uses a population ecology lens to gain understanding of the ecology of at-risk species to develop conservation and restoration responses to global change.
 Our work largely focuses on at-risk butterflies in the Pacific Northwest as a model system to address broad ecological questions as well as advance conservation on-the-ground.

 The Conservation Biology lab embraces open and equitable access to opportunities for scientific learning and development, regardless of race, ethnicity, gender and gender expression, age, disability, nationality, sexual orientation, citizenship status, veteran status, religious/non-religious beliefs, socio-economic class, or any other differences that have been the basis for oppression, misunderstanding or bias.

 This position is for 12 months with possibility of extension for additional years.
 To apply, please go to the WSU Jobs Website.
 This position will remain open until filled.
 Screening of applications will begin on January 17, 2024.